-As an American living in Norway, I’m constantly having to navigate all those Scandinavian stereotypes.
+As a Norwegian, I’m constantly having to navigate all those Scandinavian stereotypes.
 Like how Norwegians are always making fun of Swedes, but if you as an outsider try to join in they suddenly start defending them?

 So when I told my Norwegian friends that I was off to Finland for a few weeks I knew not to take it too seriously when they laughed in my face.
 Though it also made me curious – what is the deal with Finland?

 Finns are by far the weirdest of the Nordics

 So you know those stereotypes I was talking about?
 Norwegians are made fun of for being filthy rich, lazy, and too attached to their skis, Swedes are said to be painfully politically correct and addicted to tanning, while Danes are teased for being loud and impossible to understand.
 And Finns?

 I’ve heard Finns described as everything from drunks to the emo kid in the corner to sociopaths.

 You visit a Finnish home and instead of putting on the kettle for some tea your host turns on the sauna

 Because yeah, I totally want to sit in a painfully hot room for an hour, thanks, Finland.